-Texas Gov. Greg Abbott calls special session
+What's on the agenda for Texas special session

 The sunset bill is the first order of business.
 If and when lawmakers pass that legislation they can move on to the remaining 19 points on his agenda.

 State GOP leaders, including Lt.
 Gov. Dan Patrick, said the "big and bold" agenda "solidly reflects the priorities of the people of Texas."
-Democrats accused Abbott of crafting an agenda that appeals to Republican voters, chief among them the so-called bathroom bill.
-Simply labeled "privacy," the agenda item resurrects a proposal to limit bathroom access in public schools.
+Democrats accused Abbott of crafting an agenda that appeals to Republican voters.
+The ACLU said Patrick held the sunset bill hostage to force the session so the Legislature would revisit issues on his "extremist agenda."

+Chief among them is the so-called bathroom bill, simply labeled "privacy."
+Patrick was an ardent supporter of a measure that would prevent transgender students from using facilities that match their gender identity.

 The agenda addresses health and reproductive care in several items.
 One proposal would require women to pay an additional premium if they want their insurance to cover elective abortions.
 Another would increase provider reporting requirements on abortion complications.
+Another still would prevent local and state agencies from contracting with abortion providers.

+Private school choice, school finance and bills to increase teacher pay and hiring flexibility are also on the agenda, along with mail-in ballot fraud and property tax reform.

 Here's the complete list: